 We can and must be personally accountable for our practice.
 Our patients and families deserve the very best from each of us.

 Several directors of large hospice programs have found certification to be of such benefit among their staff that they are sponsoring review courses and providing funds to offset the costs of certification for the staff.
 Others are giving certified staff increased wages.
-The National Hospice and Palliative Care Organization has a Quality Partners program which defines the components necessary for achieving excellence.
+The National Hospice and Palliative Care Organization has a Quality Partners program that defines the components necessary for achieving excellence.
 Certified staff would be one quality indicator.

 Individual practitioners have confirmed the value of certification.
 One nurse said, “I didn’t know how much I didn’t know until I started studying for the exam.”
 Another claimed, “Preparing for certification helped me to define the body of knowledge for which I’m accountable in my practice.
 It gave me new confidence in approaching physicians and advocating for my patients.”
 (Home Healthcare Nurse Vol.18 no.3 March 2000).